 Effective Fall 2014, the specific breakdown is as follows:

 General education requirements (varied units): This requirement is intended to fulfill the general education requirements (G.E.) from respective colleges.

 Basic sciences and mathematics (sixty units): This lower-division requirement includes twenty-four units of mathematics (MATH 18 (formerly MATH 20F) and 20A-E), sixteen units of physics (Phys 2A–D), sixteen units of chemistry (Chem 6A–C, 7L), and four units of biology (BILD 1).

 Engineering Preparation (twelve units): This requirement covers basics in computer programming, circuit analysis and circuits lab (NANO 15, NANO 106, and NANO 107).

-Nanoengineering electives (eight units): This requirement must be chosen from among the upper-division NANO courses (NANO 100 - 199) offered by the Department, or a NANO graduate course that has been approved by a student petition.
+Nanoengineering electives (eight units): This requirement must be chosen from among the upper-division NANO courses (NANO 100 - 199) offered by the department, or a NANO graduate course that has been approved by a student petition.
 NANO 198 is not allowed as a NanoEngineering elective in meeting the upper-division major requirements.

-Engineering Focus (twenty units): Students are recommended to select all five engineering electives from within one single major to constitute an engineering focus.
-However, students are required to take only four of the five courses in one major and one in another, should scheduling conflicts occur.
+Engineering Focus (twenty units): Students must select all five engineering electives from within one single major to constitute an engineering focus.
+However, students may take four courses in one major and one in another, should scheduling conflicts occur.